dhoulb/gatsby-plugin-templated-files/README.md

 			options: {
 				// Crawl the ./blog/ directory.
 				path: "blog",
-				// Use an absolute path to the template file.
+				// Template file (absolute, or relative to src/templates)
-				template: `${__dirname}/src/mytemplatedir/Blog.jsx`,
+				template: `${__dirname}/src/othertemplates/Blog.jsx`,
-				// Set a format for the URL (defaults to ":slug")
+				// Set a format for the URL (defaults to "/:slug")
-				format: "blog/:slug",
+				url: "/blog/:slug",
-				// Files to include (defaults to .md only).
+				// Files to include (defaults to .md and *.markdown only).
 				include: [
 					"**/*.txt",
 					"**/*.md",